Tetra Laval: Facts and figures

-All above numbers were updated in July 2020.

 Environment

 The Tetra Laval Group has an established policy for environmental excellence and sustainability.
 However, Tetra Pak products have been identified as solid waste problems by many NGOs and environmental groups.
 Unlike aluminum cans, plastic or glass bottles, it cannot be recycled in municipal recycling facilities.
 In order to stave off regulation, the company has engineered a strong campaign.
 In 2011, Tetra Pak published a set of sustainability targets, which included maintaining its emission levels at the same level until 2020 and increasing recycling by 100 percent.

 Community projects

 Tetra Laval supports for community projects such as disaster relief.
 In 2010, Tetra Laval provided in-kind and financial relief support to Haiti, Russia, Pakistan and Brazil and, in early 2011, Japan.

 Ownership

-As of 2018, it was owned by the Rausing family.
+It is owned by the Rausing family.